GitTools/GitVersion/docs/input/docs/build-server-support/build-server/azure-devops.md

 queueing the build) all tags from the repository will be fetched, even the ones newer than the commit.
 This can lead to different version numbers while re-running historical builds.
+* The syntax for referencing variables only applies from GitVersion 5.1.2 onwards